 - reduce debt

-- maximize Social Security
+- increase Social Security benefits

-According to a recent Morningstar report, The Value of Advice: What Investors Think, What Advisors Think, and How Everyone Can Get on the Same Page, investors’ top four values in working with a financial professional are to help them reach their financial goals, have relevant skills and knowledge, communicate and explain financial concepts well, and help maximize returns.
+According to the Morningstar report, The Value of Advice: What Investors Think, What Advisors Think, and How Everyone Can Get on the Same Page, investors’ top four values in working with a financial professional are to help them reach their financial goals, have relevant skills and knowledge, communicate and explain financial concepts well, and help maximize returns.
 What this report also showed was that advisors who were surveyed thought, of 15 value propositions clients value, maximizing returns would be #14.

 This points to a huge discrepancy in where a financial professional’s perceived value is.